litzenbergerm/fg-scenery-loww/README.md

 -add more apron objects from Flightgear object library

--update land-use data in airport surrounding
+-update land-use data in airport surrounding .. in progress

 -fix missing apron section in GA area .. done